Agarwood

 One of the main reasons for the relative rarity and high cost of agarwood is the depletion of wild sources.
 Since 1995, the Convention on International Trade in Endangered Species of Wild Fauna and Flora has listed Aquilaria malaccensis (the primary source) in its Appendix II (potentially threatened species).
 In 2004, all Aquilaria species were listed in Appendix II; however, a number of countries have outstanding reservations regarding that listing.

 The varying aromatic qualities of agarwood are influenced by the species, geographic location, its branch, trunk and root origin, length of time since infection, and methods of harvesting and processing.
 Agarwood is one of the most expensive woods in the world, along with African blackwood, sandalwood, pink ivory and ebony.
-First-grade agarwood is one of the most expensive natural raw materials in the world, with 2010 prices for superior pure material as high as US$100,000/kg, although in practice adulteration of the wood and oil is common, allowing for prices as low as US$100/kg.
+First-grade agarwood is one of the most expensive natural raw materials in the world, with the year of 2026 prices for superior pure material are as high as $ 290,000 US/kg ~ € 250,000 Euro/kg, although in practice adulteration of the wood and oil is common, allowing for prices as low as US$100/kg for artificial (Inocculated), plantation or underage harvested (unriped to its fullest potential).
 A wide range of qualities and products come to market, varying in quality with geographical location, botanical species, the age of the specific tree, cultural deposition and the section of the tree where the piece of agarwood stems from.